 Chuck is also a Life Director of the IBCA.

 In addition, he is a Life Delegate of NAHB as well as serving on its Education Committee and its Business Management and Information Technology Committee.
 He is also trustee of the National Sales and Marketing Council and an Alternate Trustee of Build-Pac, its political action committee.
 Previously, he served as Chairman of both the Graduate Remodeler Board of Governors and the Graduate Builder Board of Governors, and as a past Trustee of the NAHB Remodelers Council.
 In addition, he is a member of NAHB’s Spike Club – the recruiters of new members to NAHB and has achieved Super Spike status having earned 288 Spike credits.

 Chuck became an NAHB instructor in 1999, a licensed provider of NAHB education programs in 2015, and a Master Instructor in 2017.

-He has served as a Subject Matter Expert on and contributed content for a number of the courses which applicants must complete in order to obtain NAHB designations including
+He has also served as a Subject Matter Expert on and contributed content for a number of NAHB courses including”

 - “House Construction As A Selling Tool”